 By exchanging a higher quantity of people for (in theory) a higher quality, you not only gain access to better potential matches, you also avoid the anxiety and annoyance that comes from spending hours scrolling through profiles and failing to find any diamonds in the rough.

 Only a Few Matches at a Time

-Unlike other platforms, eHarmony doesn’t allow you to see everyone who’s on the platform, or scroll through at your leisure.
-Instead, it sends out a small handful of people each day who, based on its algorithm, the system thinks you’ll be compatible with.
+Instead, it sends out a small handful of daily matches who, based on its algorithm, the system thinks you’ll be compatible with.

 This can be great at first since it avoids the overwhelm problem noted above.

-But over long periods of time it can become a bit frustrating if you feel like the algorithm doesn’t have a strong handle on your preferences, or is being a little too rigid in its selection of who it sends you.
+But over long periods of time it can become a bit frustrating if you feel like the personality test it put you through isn’t accurate, or the algorithm is being a little too rigid in its selection of who it sends you.